resheku/my-awesome/README.md

 - [empirical-soft/empirical-lang](https://github.com/empirical-soft/empirical-lang) - A language for time-series analysis
 - [envoyproxy/envoy](https://github.com/envoyproxy/envoy) - Cloud-native high-performance edge/middle/service proxy
 - [finos/perspective](https://github.com/finos/perspective) - A data visualization and analytics component, especially well-suited for large and/or streaming datasets.
-- [google/perfetto](https://github.com/google/perfetto) - Performance instrumentation and tracing for Android, Linux and Chrome (read-only mirror of https://android.googlesource.com/platform/external/perfetto/)
+- [google/perfetto](https://github.com/google/perfetto) - Performance instrumentation and tracing for Android, Linux and Chrome
 - [google/re2](https://github.com/google/re2) - RE2 is a fast, safe, thread-friendly alternative to backtracking regular expression engines like those used in PCRE, Perl, and Python.
 It is a C++ library.
 - [osquery/osquery](https://github.com/osquery/osquery) - SQL powered operating system instrumentation, monitoring, and analytics.
 - [pgmodeler/pgmodeler](https://github.com/pgmodeler/pgmodeler) - Open-source data modeling tool designed for PostgreSQL.
 No more typing DDL commands.
 Let pgModeler do the work for you!